Take the Scenic Detour 🛣

 Originally intended to be a Bishop’s residence but never completed, the large U-shaped covered market sits adjacent to the cathedral.
 Inside you’ll find an exceptional array of fresh fish, produce, cheeses, meats, baked goods, and more.

 It’s hard not to be overshadowed by Metz’s stunning cathedral, but the Église Sainte-Ségolène is worth a visit on its own.
 Dating from the 13th century, its oldest stained glass is about 800 years old!
-There is also lovely original polychrome painting, sculptures, golden mosaics, and a stunning tile floor.
+There is also lovely original polychrome painting, sculptures, and a stunning tile floor.
+The thing that really blew me away were the incredible mosaics with liberal use of tiny gold tiles.
+They seemed to glow from within.

 It’s located right on the Place Jeanne d’Arc which has a wealth of interesting things all around.
-There’s a beautiful fountain; an open cobblestone plaza; a convent-turned-music-venue; the birthplace of composer and conductor Gabriel Pierné; and a fabulous spot called La Jehanne where you can sit outside, have a glass of wine or a bite to eat, and just enjoy the stunning views, and some ‘joie de vivre!’
+There’s a beautiful fountain; an open cobblestone plaza; a convent-turned-music-venue; the birthplace of composer and conductor Gabriel Pierné; and a fabulous spot called La Jehanne where we sat outside, had a glass of wine, a bite to eat, and just enjoyed the stunning views, and some ‘joie de vivre!’

 One of France’s most visited cultural venues outside of Paris, the Pompidou Center is a modern and contemporary art museum with an amazing reputation.
 A definite must-see if you enjoy something on the modern side, it opened its doors in 2010.